Tapestries (novel)

-Tapestries is a collection of Magic: The Gathering short stories published by Wizards of the Coast in 1995.
+Tapestries is a collection of Magic: The Gathering short stories published by Harper Prism in 1995.

 Plot summary

 Tapestries is a short story collection featuring seventeen stories that take place in the worlds of Magic: The Gathering.

 Reception

 Ben Rodd reviewed Tapestries for Arcane magazine, rating it a 5 out of 10 overall.
 Rodd comments that "Don't be put off it you have never shuffled a Magic deck: but then again, don't expect to gain anything from it if you have."